 - Shall not initiate requisitions except for items or services for use by the Purchasing Department except when doing so for user departments and enforcing the approval process. - Shall not purchase anything from any person or from any firm that is controlled, owned, or operated by that employee or from a relative within the second degree by blood or marriage of the employee. - Shall supervise the purchase of all materials, supplies, equipment, and services for the District.
-[See Board Policy CHD (LOCAL)] according to the guidelines established on the Education Code 44.031. - Shall not approve a requisition after the event has taken place (i.e. After-the-fact) except in special circumstances/instances. - Shall review/process requisitions in a timely manner for completeness and ensure that purchases are compliant. - Shall verify compliance with statues, regulations, and Board Policy applicable to purchasing. - Shall verify correctness of budget object coding. - Shall have discretion to direct purchases through interlocal agreements or cooperatives in order to save time and money. - Shall work with the end users to resolve delays in requisition processing in a timely manner. - Shall send the vendors approved purchase orders and verify its receipt. - Shall be the only personnel authorized to contact vendors to make purchase commitments and issue purchase orders.
+[See Board Policy CH (LOCAL)] according to the guidelines established on the Education Code 44.031. - Shall review/process requisitions in a timely manner for completeness and ensure that purchases are compliant. - Shall verify compliance with statues, regulations, and Board Policy applicable to purchasing. - Shall have discretion to direct purchases through interlocal agreements or cooperatives in order to save time and money.

+- Shall work with the end users to resolve delays in requisition processing in a timely manner. - Shall send the vendors approved purchase orders and verify receipt of the purchase order. - Shall be the only personnel authorized to contact vendors to make purchase commitments and issue purchase orders.